-One of the nice things about having a profession on building things is that you can create a portfolio.
+Having a profession on building things allows you to create a portfolio.
 But in my profession a typical technology-dependent portfolio does not age too well.
 The creation of this site was triggered by reading a technical book from 1984 though.

 This site kind of captures the engineer I (am) work to be.
 Although I do present a reasonable amount of detailed working implementations, I still tend to highlight analysis, concepts, big ideas and core techniques.